wasp-lang/wasp/web/docs/general/cli.md

    ```
  - `wasp deps` lists the dependencies that Wasp uses in your project.
  - `wasp info` provides basic details about the current Wasp project.
+ - `wasp studio` shows you an graphical overview of your application in a graph: pages, queries, actions, data model etc.

 ### Database Commands
 Wasp provides a suite of commands for managing the database.
 These commands all begin with `db` and primarily execute Prisma commands behind the scenes.